|Module Title||APPLIED ANIMAL NUTRITION AND BREEDING|

 |Other staff||Dr Michael T Rose|

-Outline the principles of Mendelian genetics using examples from domestic livestock and discuss their application to breeding for coat colour, and the control of lethal or deleterious conditions with Mendelian inheritance.
+5. Outline the principles of Mendelian genetics using examples from domestic livestock and discuss their application to breeding for coat colour, the control of lethal or deleterious conditions with Mendelian inheritance and explain the basis of parentage testing.

 a.
 To develop an understanding of the importance of feed analysis and its limitations for efficient animal nutrition.